Ashutoshk123/Assignment-Submission---SDE-Intern/Readme.md

 - Migration conflicts: delete `db.sqlite3` in dev only, then re-run `migrate` (you will lose data).
 - Static files not loading: ensure `DEBUG=1` in dev, check `STATIC_URL` and app `INSTALLED_APPS` include `django.contrib.staticfiles`.

-## License
-MIT (or your preferred license).
-Update this section as needed.

 ## Acknowledgements
 Built with Django.